sevenmatt7/CS2102_2021_S1_Team1/proj_docs/projectReport.md

 ## Normalization level of database <a name = "normalization"></a>
 <!-- 3NF or BCNF -->
-All our tables are in BCNF format to eliminate data redundancies and anomalies.
+All SQL tables have primary keys, which uniquely identify all other attributes within each table.
+Hence, all our tables are in BCNF format to eliminate data redundancies and anomalies.

 ## 🎉 Three non-trivial triggers used in the application <a name = "triggers"></a>